 I am getting ready to start my first Whole30.
-I understand that you’re not supposed to replace sugar cravings with fruit or other compliant but sugary foods but what about savory cravings?
+I understand that you’re not supposed to replace sugar cravings with fruit or other compatible but sugary foods but what about savory cravings?
 For example, I often crave Buffalo wings.
-Is it going against the rules and spirit of the program to make compliant Buffalo wings or use compliant hot sauce to flavor food during the Whole30? – Jessica B., Orlando FL
+Is it going against the rules and spirit of the program to make compatible Buffalo wings or use compatible hot sauce to flavor food during the Whole30? – Jessica B., Orlando FL

 However, there are other swaps that are just fine—healthy, even—on your Whole30.
 Let’s take Buffalo wings.
 That’s a savory, whole, nutrient-dense food featuring complete protein from the chicken and healthy fat from the sauce; hard to over-eat because of the nutrition and satiety factors.
 Whole30 Approved Buffalo sauces from The New Primal or Tessemae’s can be a flavor-enhancing addition to your Whole30… but to truly embrace the spirit and intention of the program, you have to consider whether it’s right for YOU.

 Before swapping out ANY food that might be psychologically or emotionally problematic for you with a Whole30 Approved version, ask yourself these questions: